PedroPertusi/nlp-final-project/README.md

   - The AG reduction closely matches the ULMFiT window, while IMDb gains are lower—confirming that **freezing BERT** yields some benefit but full fine-tuning (as in ULMFiT) is needed to realize larger improvements.

 - **Note on Amazon Reviews:**
-  - ULMFiT did not evaluate the 5-way Amazon task; our frozen BERT baseline saturates at ~73 % accuracy with minimal relative gain.
   - In contrast, GloVe’s **75.92 %** and BoW’s **73.21 %** suggest simpler representations may be more data-efficient when context fine-tuning is unavailable.
-  - A future step will be to fine-tune the entire BERT model on Amazon Reviews to gauge the lift from end-to-end LM adaptation.
+  - A future step will be to fine-tune the entire BERT model, similar to ULMFiT, to see if we can achieve the same or better results than GloVe and BoW on this dataset.

 ---